HL7/fhir-saner/input/pagecontent/technology_environment.md

 #### Care Management Systems
-Care Management Systems support referral and transition between the hospital and follow-up care environments (e.g., post-acute care, rehabilitation referrals), or referrals to other types of care (tertiary care from ED, referral to behavioral health, etc).
+Care Management Systems support referral and transition between the hospital and follow-up care environments (e.g., post-acute care, rehabilitation referrals), or referrals to other types of care (tertiary care from ED, referral to behavioral health, etc.).
 These are often used to support discharge/transfer planning, and may also involve coordination with payers to ensure treatment will be covered at the referred to facility.

 ### Command and Control Systems
-Command and Control Systems are used to provide a view throughout a facility of the overall operations, including patient flow, transfers, ED, et cetera, allowing a facility to understand its current load, forcast capacity demand, and manage logistics.
+Command and Control Systems are used to provide a view throughout a facility of the overall operations, including patient flow, transfers, ED, et cetera, allowing a facility to understand its current load, forecast capacity demand, and manage logistics.
 See [Operational Command Centers](https://klasresearch.com/resources/blogs/2019/01/10/operational-command-centers) for more details.